 The Information Technology office provides a full spectrum of quality information and communications systems to support the achievement of county strategic objectives.
 The office business functions and service areas include applications, database, and programming services; network services; personal computer support; telephone and voicemail services; end user training; informational resources management; information availability; web and graphic design; disaster recovery planning & services; and technology leadership.

-The Benton County Natural Areas and Parks Department serves the interests and pursuits of Benton County residents by providing access to natural, historic, and recreational areas and conserving, restoring and developing parkland investments.
+The Benton County Natural Areas, Parks and Events Department serves the interests and pursuits of Benton County residents by providing access to natural, historic, and recreational areas and conserving, restoring and developing parkland investments.
 The department manages a dozen parks, natural areas, and boat landings; outdoor education and recreation; habitat conservation; prairie conservation; firewood program; Crystal Lake cemetery; Alsea River rental cabin; Salmonberry Campground; Beazell Memorial Forest and Education Center; and county trails.

 The Public Works department oversees the Surveyor’s Office, Roads Division, Engineering Services, Facilities Division, Special/Rural Public Transportation, and the Motor Pool and Shop, and assists the Board of Commissioners on issues related to the utility and service districts.
 The Benton County Surveyor’s Office files surveys of property lines, property line adjustment surveys, partition and subdivision plats and oversees the public land corner restoration program and the county road list.
 The Road Maintenance Division maintains 275 miles of hard surfaced roads and 170 miles of gravel roadways throughout Benton County and is responsible for surface/sign/traffic marking, vegetation, and bridges and drainage systems.
 Engineering Services is responsible for the transportation system design and planning, pavement management program, construction management, and site development review.
 The Special/Rural Public Transportation program provides public transportation options for persons with disabilities, persons older than 60 years of age, underserved populations, and rural communities.